hantsy/spring6-sandbox/docs/test-bean.md

 }
 ```

-> [!NOTE]
-> The factory method should be a no-arguments method.
+> The factory method must be a no-argument method.

-Or you can specify a static factory method from an external class with the form `<class FQN>#<method name>`, for example:
+Or you can specify a static factory method from an external class using the format `<class FQN>#<method name>`.
+For example:

 ```java
 @TestBean(methodName="com.example.TestUtils#dummyCustomerService")
 CustomerService externalCustomerService;
 ```

-Alternatively, you can specify an alternative bean by setting the `name` or `value` property.
+Alternatively, you can specify an alternative bean by setting the `name` or `value` property of the `@TestBean` annotation.

-If you set `enforceOverride` to `true`, and there are no corresponding beans in the context, it will throw exceptions.
+If you set the `enforceOverride` property to `true`, and no corresponding beans are found in the context, an exception will be thrown.

 ## MockitoBean and MockitoSpyBean

-Spring framework 6.2 provides two meta annotations based on the `TestBean`.
+Spring Framework 6.2 introduces two meta-annotations based on `@TestBean`:

-* `MockitoBean` - the replacement of the Spring Boot's `MockBean`
+* `@MockitoBean` - a replacement for Spring Boot's `@MockBean`
-* `MockitoSpyBean` - the replacement of the Spring Boot's `SpyBean`
+* `@MockitoSpyBean` - a replacement for Spring Boot's `@SpyBean`

-Assume there is a `CustomerService` interface which includes two methods.
+Assume there is a `CustomerService` interface that includes two methods:

 ```java
 public interface CustomerService {